Food Costing in Hospitality: Calculate Costs and Maximize Profits

 How technology revolutionizes food costing

-The problem with manual method
+The problem with the manual method

-Entering data manually takes hours every week
+Entering data by hand consumes hours every week

-Supplier prices become outdated quickly
+Supplier prices quickly become outdated

-Food&Service: Food Costing with AI
+Food&Service: AI Food Costing

 OCR for supplier invoices